nhrones/DT-PWA/README.md

 ## Run live at https://nhrones.github.io/DT-PWA/

-NOTE: The three files `index.html`, `bundle.js`, and `styles.css`, all come from `/Apps/Base/`.
+NOTE: The two files `index.html` and `bundle.js` come from `/Apps/Base/`.
 These are common shared assets, and the build/bundle process only happens there.
+There are no other dependencies here!
 Only the `main.js` file is unique in this app folder.